kriebb/kriebb.github.io/_posts/2023-01-22-what-i-did-at-xpirit-part-of-xebia-so-far.md

 ## Previously on...

-In my previous posts, I shared my experiences around my personal growth, which lead me to join [XPirit | Part of Xebia](https://xpirit.com).
+In my previous posts, I shared my experiences around my personal growth, which lead me to join [<code>Xpirit | Part of Xebia</code>](https://xpirit.com).
 In this post, I will write about what I have experienced so far.
 There are also links to my colleagues at certain events.
 Check those out.

 ## Assignments

-[XPirit | Part of Xebia](https://xpirit.com)'s mantra "the right people for the right assignment", means that there has to be a good fit with the customer.
-From the moment I signed, [Annemie](https://xpirit.com/team/annemie-vandenberghe/) asked me to convert my CV to the format that [XPirit | Part of Xebia](https://xpirit.com) uses, so she can start the hunt for finding the assignments.
+[<code>Xpirit | Part of Xebia</code>](https://xpirit.com)'s mantra "the right people for the right assignment", means that there has to be a good fit with the customer.
+From the moment I signed, [Annemie](https://xpirit.com/team/annemie-vandenberghe/) asked me to convert my CV to the format that [<code>Xpirit | Part of Xebia</code>](https://xpirit.com) uses, so she can start the hunt for finding the assignments.

 It felt very strange to be hired and not yet have a clear goal, or purpose.
 "For qualified personnel, there is always an assignment available", according to [Pieter](https://xpirit.com/team/pieter-gheysens/).
 Meanwhile, I studied for [Blazor](https://www.pluralsight.com/courses/getting-started-blazor) because there is a project that needed some bug fixing.

 When the first assignment came in, I put myself in the shoes of the consultant.
 The mindset I have now is simply: "How can I help you?".
 The customer was searching for experience.
 Some I have, some I have not.
 Working with security-related systems, OpenID, ASP.NET Core 6 felt challenging.
 I was thrilled to work with this.
 [Gill](https://xpirit.com/team/gill-cleeren/) supported me to study OpenID in ASP.NET 6 one week before the new assignment.
 I needed that to start more confidently.

 What I soon realized is that in an assignment there is a part for where you are hired for and there will be some extras on the side as well.
-I take the [vision and mission](https://xpirit.com/company/about/) statements of [XPirit | Part of Xebia](https://xpirit.com) seriously.
+I take the [vision and mission](https://xpirit.com/company/about/) statements of [<code>Xpirit | Part of Xebia</code>](https://xpirit.com) seriously.
 I started a small meeting each week where we can do some knowledge sharing.
 After all, the consultant will leave at a certain point.
 It works in both ways as well.
 This gave me also an opportunity to get to know the customer better and to form a connection.

 ## Onboarding